NaelAqel/clean_df/docs/readme.rst

 * Report your **Pandas DataFrame** to decide for actions, this report will show:

   #.
-The column which has a unique value.
+Columns with unique value report.
   #.
-The duplicated rows.
+Duplicated rows report.
   #.
-The datatypes of columns that can optimize memory (based on columns' values).
+Columns’ Datatype to optimize memory report.
   #.
-The outliers.
+Columns to convert to categorical report.
   #.
-The missing values (table, matrix, and heatmap).
+Outliers report.
+  #.
+Missing values report.

 * Clean the dataframe by dropping columns that have a high ratio of missing values, rows with missing values, and duplicated rows in the dataframe.